Cervical spondylolisthesis — overview

-Cervical spondylolisthesis can be difficult to diagnose, as it is extremely rare and its symptoms mirror those of other conditions affecting the spine.
-Spondylolisthesis, a forward displacement of a vertebra over the vertebra below it, almost always occurs in the lumbar (lower) region of the spine.
-Cervical spondylolisthesis, on the other hand, happens in the cervical spine, the upper part of the spine that begins at the base of the head and continues down to the top of the rib cage.
+Cervical spondylolisthesis can be difficult to diagnose because it is relatively rare, and its symptoms are similar to those of other upper spine conditions.
+Spondylolisthesis, a forward displacement of a vertebra over the one below it, is more common in the lumbar (lower) region of the spine.
+Cervical spondylolisthesis occurs in the cervical spine — the neck region that begins at the base of the skull and continues down to the top of the rib cage.

-Similar to other conditions affecting the neck and back, treatment for cervical spondylolisthesis usually begins conservatively and becomes increasingly aggressive, based on the effectiveness of the first treatments.
-Your physician may first recommend rest or moderate exercise to strengthen the neck muscles, and may then prescribe pain medication before recommending surgery as a last resort.
+Similar to other conditions affecting the neck and back, treating cervical spondylolisthesis usually begins with a course of conservative options.
+Your physician may first recommend rest or moderate exercise to strengthen the neck muscles, and may then prescribe pain medication or an epidural steroid injection before recommending surgery as a last resort.

 If you have been diagnosed with cervical spondylolisthesis, and are still in pain after exhausting nonsurgical treatments, it may be time to explore the benefits of an outpatient spine procedure.
 Laser Spine Institute offers minimally invasive spine surgery to help treat the symptoms of cervical spondylolisthesis.
 Because our surgeons access the spine using a less than 1-inch incision, our procedures result in a shorter recovery time^ and less risk of complication than traditional open back surgery.

 If you are considering surgery, but are concerned about the risks and difficulties of traditional open neck or back procedures, contact Laser Spine Institute today.
 Our dedicated team can provide a no-cost review of your MRI or CT scan* to determine if you are a potential candidate for our minimally invasive outpatient procedures.